 If you’re in need of an immigration medical exam for United States citizenship or a Green Card, Supro Direct is here to help.
 As authorized civil surgeons, we conduct medical exams for immigrants throughout Indianapolis, Greenwood, and beyond.

 Choose an Authorized Civil Surgeon Near You in Indianapolis, IN

 At Supro Direct, we serve patients from a variety of countries and cultures with immigration medical exams.
 Our doctors are recognized through the U.S. Citizenship and Immigration Services as civil surgeons, and are therefore qualified to conduct your physical examination.

-During your exam, an authorized immigration doctor will review your medical records, vaccination records, and government-recognized identification.
+During your exam, our authorized immigration doctor will review your medical records, vaccination records, and government-recognized identification.
 He or she will then conduct a series of tests, including blood tests for communicable diseases like syphilis and tuberculosis.

-What Do I Need to Bring to My Immigration Medical Exam in Indianapolis, IN?
+What do I need to bring to my immigration physical exam in Indianapolis, IN?

 As authorized immigration doctors in Greenwood, IN, we are bound to comply with USCIS regulations.
 To properly conduct your immigration medical exam, please gather the following documents and information to bring to your appointment.